zecollokaris/Flask-CLI/README.md

 Note.

 **Do not delete any other files apart from zecollo.
 They are all needed to the CLI to work.**

+# FEEDBACK

+To improve this README.md so as to allow others to use easyly please give feedback so as to improve and help others use the it much easier.
+Feed back will be really appreciated especially on errors you encounter.

+Still under constant improvements

 # Support and Contact